PabloRuizCuevas/ztask/readme.md

 These variables can be found at https://api-console.zoho.eu after creating a self client.

-You can get your refresh_token after getting the grant token.
+You can get your refresh_token after getting first the grant token.
 Go to self client same web and generate the grant token using the scope:

 `ZohoProjects.tasks.ALL,ZohoProjects.timesheets.ALL,ZohoProjects.projects.ALL,ZohoProjects.portals.READ,ZohoProjects.bugs.ALL`

-Copy the grant_token and execute in the terminal:
+If you couldn't get the config file done you can get your refresh token using the grant_token:

-> ztask get_refresh_token <YOUR GRANT TOKEN>
+> ztask get_refresh_token "YOUR GRANT TOKEN"

 The user_id can be found at zoho projects, clicking in the right corner (user icon)

-## other

-For checking the formatted documentation:

-> pip install mdv
-> mdv readme.md